 – by Adewole Etana and Jegede Osayuki

-“My First Jury” written by 200 level students.
+“My First Jury” was written by 200-level students.

 I am delighted that the jury was successful, even though this was our first.
 It was a very creative avenue, we learnt to think outside the box, to make our designs unique and workable.

-Nevertheless, we faced lots of discomfort, such as working late most nights and researching endlessly.
-The lecturers were fair in the criteque of our designs and I have learnt tremendously.
+Nevertheless, we faced lots of discomforts, such as working late most nights and researching endlessly.
+The lecturers were fair in the critique of our designs and I have learnt tremendously.
 Lastly, I will say it was both a nervous and exciting experience.

 – by Odiyoma Bethel